-Fuller Long have been granted Listed Building Consent for extensive interior works on a Listed Building in the Barbican Estate.
-For these works, Fuller Long were instructed to submit a Heritage Statement on behalf of our client.
+Fuller Long have worked to gain Listed Building Consent for extensive interior works on a Listed Building in the Barbican Estate.
 Works included extensive changes to the interior of a flat within the Lauderdale Tower, for which Listed Building Consent was required.

 The property in question formed part of the Barbican complex, situated within London.
-The Barbican is a 35 acre mixed use development constructed in the 1960’s and 1970’s, located between Barbican and Moorgate and underground stations and to the North East of St Paul’s Cathedral.
+The Barbican is a 35-acre mixed-use development constructed in the 1960s and 1970s, located between Barbican and Moorgate and underground stations and to the North East of St Paul’s Cathedral.
 The Barbican was Grade II listed on the 5th of September 2001.
-Lauderdale Tower was described as an Estate of flats, comprised of maisonettes and terraced houses, a hostel, a girls’ school, school of music and drama and an arts centre with extensive facilities.
+The Lauderdale Tower was described as an Estate of flats, comprising of maisonettes and terraced houses, a hostel, a girls’ school, a school of music and drama and an arts centre with extensive facilities.

 The architectural design of the Barbican is characterised by its Brutalist style, developing the aesthetic of expressed structural elements and exposed concrete with a textured and distressed finish that had previously been used on the Golden Lane Estate.

-The proposal submitted by Fuller Long predominantly focused on extensive works to the kitchen.
-The proposed works included the reduction of the projection of a breakfast bar, which in turn would result in a more open and accessible layout amongst other works to the layout and replacement of kitchen amenities as well as the removal of a suspended ceiling.
-Fuller Long argued that these were all minor alterations to the fabric of the property.
-The proposed internal works were modest in terms of their scale and scope and would not impact upon the special architectural or historic interest.
+Our Heritage Statement proved that the proposed internal works were modest in terms of their scale and scope and would not impact upon the special architectural or historic interest.
 Furthermore, the replacement of features such as doors would match the detailing, materials and finish on a like for like basis.

 Legislation around Listed Buildings is in place for protection and sustainability, not for the restriction of development and improvement of these buildings.
 Renovations and works that consider these aspects when applying for listed building consent have very little to overcome and in doing so can vastly improve the living space and the value of their property.

-To discuss issues regarding Listed Building Consent with one of our experienced team of Heritage consultants, please call us on 0845 565 0281 for a no obligation conversation or email us at email@example.com
+To discuss issues regarding Listed Building Consent with one of our experienced team of Heritage consultants, please email us at email@example.com